incubrain/astrotribe/SPEC-DOC.md

 ## Business Minded

 - Fail fast, use white space programming
-- Use DTO's which are mapped to UI elements
+- Use DTO's which are postgresql views / materialized views mapped to UI elements
-- DTO's should be mapped EARLY in the data pipelines both too and from the DB

 ## GENERAL

 ESM unless we specify CJS.
+Act like a software architect that is designing a large scale modular system.
+Create small-medium sized test driven pluggable class functions.
+Always prefer to use Classes unless on client side.
-Booleans - ALWAYS prefix with 'is' dist dir will ALWAYS be inside of the project root NOT repo root
+Booleans - ALWAYS prefix with 'is' dist dir will ALWAYS be inside of the repo root

 ## SPEED
 - When creating files always use terminal cmds